Ordnance Survey (OS) expertise helped Kartverket integrate its land and sea divisions and increase uptake of its mapping data across the nation.

 - Improving all measures of quality.

-Ordnance Survey International then created a roadmap – a sequence of 25 initiatives to support the achievement of the critical success factors, and produced a report: the Enhanced Consultancy Services Project.
+A roadmap was created – a sequence of 25 initiatives to support the achievement of the critical success factors, and a report was produced: the Enhanced Consultancy Services Project.

-As a result of the report, Ordnance Survey International was asked to provide expertise in undertaking a transformation programme based around the initiatives.
+OS was asked to provide expertise in undertaking a transformation programme based around the initiatives as a result of the report.